zorge75/agenda42/README.md

 ### 6. **🔄 Create a Pull Request to `master`**
 This is the exciting part—sharing your changes with the team! 🎉

+**Steps 1 through 5 might be automatic if you run the link from the terminal.** 🤖

 1. Go to your forked repository on GitHub.
 2. Switch to your branch (`feature/my-awesome-feature`).
 3. Click the **Compare & pull request** button.